darius410/Chaosandvideogames/src/content/blogs/blog-15.md

 <h2 class="blogH2">Share Social Media Post</h2>
 <p class="blogP">
-This one is obvious but the first way to support developers would be through social media platforms.Every game company has a social media presence of some kind and more then likely have more then just a twitter account.If you can somehow manage to find the social media accounts for the game company your a fan of them please send a tweet to them and let them know how much you love their game.
+This one is obvious but the first way to support developers would be through social media platforms.Every game company has a social media presence of some kind and more then likely have more then just a twitter account.If you can somehow manage to find the social media accounts for the game company your a fan of, please send a tweet to them and let them know how much you love their game.Or even better say exactly what you like about the game specifically so that the person who worked hard on that one thing knows your talking about them and not just the company as a whole.

+"Shout out to the person on the design team that took the time to add the minor detail that most video games never do"

-This is the number one place to start since their is a chance that you might find an individual developer who works there and is willing to let the world know their job title. part of thePlease.do not send hate tweets or inappropriate messages like "your game is trash".Phrases like that don't actually help with improving the game itself and honestly just hurts the person in charge of running the social media and makes the staff not want to do thier job.
+Even if there is a chance that an entire team of developers worked together to make that feature or detail rather then one sole individual this is critical in helping developers know how much you appreciate their efforts made.Also regardless of how bad Twitter (X) may be when it comes to opinions it's a great place to start since their is a chance that you might find an individual developer who works there and is willing to let the world know their job title at the company.

+Please do not send hate tweets or inappropriate messages like "your game is trash".Phrases like that don't actually help with improving the game itself and honestly just hurts the person in charge of running the social media and makes the staff not want to do thier job.
 </p>

 <h2 class="blogH2">Forums /Fan Clubs</h2>